Nissan Ariya: Ariya Single Seater

-The Ariya Single Seater Concept was unveiled in December 2021, as part of the manufacturer's Futures event.
+The Ariya Single Seater Concept was unveiled in December 2021, as part of Nissan's Futures event.
 The concept car, which is a demonstration of an all-electric motorsports vehicle similar to ones used in Formula E racing, shares its powertrain with the Ariya SUV.
-The concept also shares multiple design cues with its SUV counterpart, including the illuminated "V" shape at its front and its overall form, which, according to the Nissan, "looks like it was shaped by the air itself".
-Tommaso Volpe, who is the manufacturer's global motorsports director, stated that the Ariya Single Seater Concept acts as "a powerful demonstration of just how thrilling electric vehicles could be."
+The concept also shares multiple design cues with its SUV counterpart, including the illuminated "V" shape at its front and its overall form, which, according to Nissan, "looks like it was shaped by the air itself".
+Tommaso Volpe, Nissan global motorsports director, stated that the Ariya Single Seater Concept would be "a powerful demonstration of just how thrilling electric vehicles could be."